alexliyang/vr-project/README.md

 ## Object recognition

 In order to choose a good-performing object recognition network for our system, we have tested several CNNs with different architectures: VGG (2014), ResNet (2015) and DenseNet (2016).
 These networks have been both trained from scratch and fine-tuned using some pre-trained weights.
-The experiments have been carried out using different datasets: [TT100K classsification dataset](http://cg.cs.tsinghua.edu.cn/traffic-sign/) and [BelgiumTS dataset](http://btsd.ethz.ch/shareddata/) for traffic sign detection, and **TODO: rest of datasets used**.
-Prior to the training, we have made an [analysis](https://drive.google.com/open?id=1X12gU2ey36rb43kPksHG0TC4MICftWRa7zByaTK6Egg) of the datasets to facilitate the interpretation of the results obtained.
+The experiments have been carried out using different datasets: [TT100K classsification dataset](http://cg.cs.tsinghua.edu.cn/traffic-sign/) and [BelgiumTS dataset](http://btsd.ethz.ch/shareddata/) for traffic sign detection, and [KITTI Vision Benchmark](http://www.cvlibs.net/datasets/kitti/raw_data.php) for cars, trucks, cyclists and other typical elements in driving scenes.
+Prior to the training, we have performed an [analysis](https://drive.google.com/open?id=1X12gU2ey36rb43kPksHG0TC4MICftWRa7zByaTK6Egg) of the datasets to facilitate the interpretation of the results obtained.
 Finally, we have tuned several parameters of the architectures and the training process in order to get better results.

 ### Contributions to the code